-Job Zone d’emploi is a non-profit organization that prepares, guides and assists individuals, in English and in French, to find employment through employment and career counselling, information resources, job opportunities and access to community and outreach services.
+Job Zone d’emploi is a non-profit, all-inclusive organization that prepares, guides and assists individuals, in English and in French, to find employment through employment and career counselling, information resources, job opportunities and access to community and outreach services.

 We foster cooperative community partnerships in an effort to be responsive to our clients’ needs while being sensitive and respectful of the challenges facing them.

 We can respond to the needs of employers by providing information on the local labour force, posting employment opportunities, as well as providing support for HR planning and recruitment.

 In the 1980’s, the provincial government recognized that there was an increasing number of young people between the ages of 16 and 24 that were unemployed.
 Of particular interest to the provincial government was the increasing number of employment-disadvantaged youth, who were looking for work unsuccessfully and as a result Youth Employment Counselling Centres, were developed.

 The Youth Employment Counselling Centre in Cornwall opened in November 1985.
 The agency opened with an original staff of three and continued to grow.
 The constant rising demand for service necessitated increasing the number of staff and expanding the facilities and consequently the Centre began offering a variety of services which were developed to meet the individual needs of segmented groups within its’ target population.